PARTNERSHIP

 Can we apply for residence directly without cohabiting in NZ?

-Usually no; partnership-based residence typically requires evidence of having lived together for 12 months at the time of application.
-A narrow special case exists: if your supporting partner is a NZ citizen and you've lived together for 5+ years overseas, you may be granted a Permanent Resident Visa directly.
-This pathway is narrow; talk to a licensed adviser if you think it applies.
+Usually no; partnership-based residence typically requires evidence of having lived together for 12 months at the time you apply.
+A narrow special case exists: when you apply for the Resident Visa, INZ may instead grant a Permanent Resident Visa if your supporting partner is a NZ citizen, you have lived together for 5 years or more, and your partner has also lived outside New Zealand for 5 years or more (less than 3 months a year in NZ).
+It is discretionary and narrow; talk to a licensed adviser if you think it applies.

 Related visas